Museum of Ice Cream: History

 The success of the San Francisco location led to its conversion to a permanent installation in September 2018 making it the first permanent site for the museum.
 The company had more than 1 million visitors across its various locations by the end of 2018.

-In August 2019, the company, valued at $200 million, received $40 million in Series A funding led by Elizabeth Ventures, and Maywic Select Investments.
-In December 2019 MoIC opened its first flagship permanent location in Soho, Manhattan.
+In August 2019, the company was valued at $200 million. received $40 million in Series A funding led by Elizabeth Ventures, and Maywic Select Investments.
+In December 2019, MoIC opened its first flagship permanent location in Soho, Manhattan.

+In 2020, MoIC paused its operations due to the COVID-19 pandemic, reopening for normal operations in 2021.
+Prior to closing due to the social distancing and hygiene laws imposed during the pandemic, it had many celebrity visitors, including Beyonce and Kim Kardashian.
+It was also criticised for an exhibit supporting Black Lives Matter around the same time.
+Bunn issued an apology and MoIC repainted the plywood black and corrected the error.
+Criticisms of Bunn and MoIC fostering a hostile work environment were investigated.
+A spokesperson for the brand stated that protocols are in place to provide a healthy work environment for everyone.
 In April 2021, the Singapore Tourism Board announced that MoIC will be opening its first permanent overseas location in Singapore in August 2021.
 Exhibits at the Singapore location included special heritage themed attractions such as the "Dragon Playground".
 Also in August 2021, the MoIC opened a permanent location in Austin, Texas.

 In July 2021 it was confirmed that as a result of pressures related to the COVID-19 pandemic the museum's permanent installation in San Francsico would be closing, making the San Francisco location the first permanent site to be shuttered.
 In July and August 2022 respectively, MoIC launched two new locations; the first a permanent location in Tribune Tower, Chicago and the second a pop up location in Shanghai, China.

 In July and November 2023 respectively, it was announced that two new permanent locations would be opening in Miami and Boston.
 The Miami location officially opened at the Miami Worldcenter in September 2024 and the Boston location officially opened in December 2024.

-In July 2025 it was confirmed that as a result of the museum's lease ending, its Austin site would be closing permanently.